Clan Lab Addresses

 - Locations not defined as “property” will be listed approximately 30 days after the seizure of the lab;

-- It has been no more than 90 days since the approval of the Qualified Inspector’s Certificate of Illegal Drug Lab Cleanup (form 53276) received from IDEM;
+- It has been no more than 90 days since the approval of the Qualified Inspector’s Certificate of Illegal Drug Lab Cleanup (form 53276) received from the Indiana State Department of Health (ISDH).

-- The lab was reported to the Indiana State Police (ISP) either through an ISP criminal incident report or via EPIC 143 report submission by another police agency;
+- The lab was reported to the Indiana State Police (ISP) either through an ISP criminal incident report or via an EPIC 143 report submission from another police agency;

 Clandestine labs not listed on this website may fit the following criteria: